 Raspberries need an average of one inch of water per week during the growing season.
 Make sure that you don’t overwater it as it will cause the root to rot.

 You can use more water during the dry season or when the soil lacks the required moisture.
 Trickle or drip irrigation is the most preferred method to water raspberries as it provides the controlled watering of the plant.

 How To Transplant Raspberries To Grow More Fruit

 Raspberries are transplanted for several reasons.
-The most common goal for transplanting raspberries is to increase to the size of the raspberry patch.
+The most common goal for transplanting raspberries is to increase the size of the raspberry patch.

-Another but less common reason for transplanting raspberries is to divide the large and unmanaged raspberry plant.
+Another but a less common reason for transplanting raspberries is to divide the large and unmanaged raspberry plant.

 But regardless of the reason, there are certain things that you need to keep in mind when transplanting raspberries.

 You should start transplanting a raspberry plant, which is healthy-looking and is disease-free.
 If you are buying the raspberry plant from the local nursery or garden store such as Home Depot or Lowes, then pick the healthy-looking plant.

 You can identify healthier raspberry plants by looking at the plant which has stable, vigorous canes and has green leaves.